 DVDs have a capacity of 4.7 GB, which is almost 7 times as much as a CD.

 Options available with CD burning software

-The line between R and RW discs becomes blurred because some CD/DVD burning software allows you to use each type more flexibly.
+The line between R and RW discs becomes blurred because some CD/DVD burning software allows you to flexibly use each type.

 By finalizing a CD-RW or DVD-RW disc, you can use it as an archive CD/DVD for backing up your data.
-If you do this, you will not be able to erase the disc and burn new files to it at a later time.
-You should also know that CD-RW's and DVD-RW's are less reliable for this purpose, and should not be used this way except when a backup must be made, and a CD-R or DVD-R disc is not available.
+If you do this, you will not be able to erase the disc and burn new files to it later.
+You should also know that CD-RW's and DVD-RW's are less reliable for this purpose, and should not be used this way except when a backup must be made and a CD-R or DVD-R disc is not available.